 Here are write-ups (by prad) for Kyron's undergrad and masters recitals that were sent out to interested parties.
 All documents and video links are provided.
-You can find Kyron's homepage here.
+You can find Kyron's homepage on Towards Freedom here.

 Undergrad Recital 2018-03-20

 Kyron is completing his bachelor's of music at UVIC in a few weeks. part of the requirement was to do the grad recital which took place march 20th.

 I know some of you may have been planning to attend, but were unable to for various reasons like

 - you were never told about his recital

 - you live in another, far off part of the world (like Winnipeg)

 - you put down the wrong date

 - you were working

 - you have no idea who Kyron is (note: he is the offspring of myself and Ranjana, the individual I have been married to for such a long, long, long time)